maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

 Alright, we are now ready to move on and add other variables by doing a better feature engineering.
 By looking at the TECHNIQUE variable, you can notice that we don't use the type of painting information so far.
 Indeed, we only extracted  the width and the height from this field.

 The technique is systematically specified before the first comma.
-We'll split the string on the first comma if there is one, and return the first part of the string.
+We'll split the string on the first comma if there is one and only select the first word (oil, tempera, wood...).

 ```python
 def process_tech(tech) :